Does Medicare Cover Continuous Passive Motion Machines ?

 To find your local SHIP, to contact them, and to get free help, you can check my quick guide here – “Free Help Understanding Medicare And Medicaid ?
 Here’s Where You Get It”.

 Will Medicaid cover CPM machines and other DME ?

 Due to the way in which Medicaid is funded – both federal and state sources – a state may have a great deal of largesse in what its programs can do if it keeps within the basic Medicaid guidelines.

-Medicaid often agrees to let states waive some of the eligibility criteria for different programs, so that certain persons who may be otherwise missed by the system may instead qualify for, and receive care.
+Medicaid often agrees to let states waive some eligibility criteria for different programs, so that certain persons who may be otherwise missed by the system may instead qualify for, and receive, care.

 Care in the home – Medicare and state programs

 Programs for care in the home and the community are called “Home and Community Based Services” (HCBS), “Waivers” or “1915 Waivers”.